pffelix/Inertial-Acoustic-SLAM/Readme.md

 ### Content
-Inertial-acoustic SLAM implementation usable for localization of a robot mannequin while mapping the surrounding boundaries.
+Inertial-acoustic SLAM implementation usable for localization of a robot, equipped with microphones and an inertial unit, while mapping the surrounding boundaries.
+The program can be run without hardware by using the internal hardware emulation mode.

 ### Source-Code folder structure: